bagushp2/siar1/README.md

 Edit `channel_info.txt` to add your favourite YouTube livestreams

 ### Usage
-Paste this URL: `https://raw.githubusercontent.com/mastrolive/Stream/Channel.m3u8` to any player which supports M3U playlists
+Paste this URL: `https://raw.githubusercontent.com/mastrolive/Stream/Channel.m3u8` to any player which supports M3U8

 ### Run the tool on your local machine
 ``` bash